Hubert Dreyfus's views on artificial intelligence: Ignored

-Although clearly AI research has come to agree with Dreyfus, McCorduck claimed that "my impression is that this progress has taken place piecemeal and in response to tough given problems, and owes nothing to Dreyfus."
+Although clearly AI research has come to agree with aspects of Dreyfus' thought, McCorduck claimed that "my impression is that this progress has taken place piecemeal and in response to tough given problems, and owes nothing to Dreyfus."

 The AI community, with a few exceptions, chose not to respond to Dreyfus directly.
 "He's too silly to take seriously" a researcher told Pamela McCorduck.
 Marvin Minsky said of Dreyfus (and the other critiques coming from philosophy) that "they misunderstand, and should be ignored."
 When Dreyfus expanded Alchemy and AI to book length and published it as What Computers Can't Do in 1972, no one from the AI community chose to respond (with the exception of a few critical reviews).
 McCorduck asks "If Dreyfus is so wrong-headed, why haven't the artificial intelligence people made more effort to contradict him?"

 Part of the problem was the kind of philosophy that Dreyfus used in his critique.
 Dreyfus was an expert in modern European philosophers (like Heidegger and Merleau-Ponty).
 AI researchers of the 1960s, by contrast, based their understanding of the human mind on engineering principles and efficient problem solving techniques related to management science.
 On a fundamental level, they spoke a different language.
 Edward Feigenbaum complained, "What does he offer us?
 Phenomenology!
 That ball of fluff.
 That cotton candy!"
-In 1965, there was simply too huge a gap between European philosophy and artificial intelligence, a gap that has since been filled by cognitive science, connectionism and robotics research.
-It would take many years before artificial intelligence researchers were able to address the issues that were important to continental philosophy, such as situatedness, embodiment, perception and gestalt.
+In 1965, there was simply too huge a gap between European philosophy and artificial intelligence, a gap that has since been filled by cognitive science, psychology and artificial neural networks.